-For these lower cost and space constrained products vendors have added perhaps one of the most misguided tools as a way of managing the issue—relay operation counting.
-In relay counting the software counts how many times a relay has been operated, the intent then to be to replace the relay when the number of operations reaches some threshold.
+For these lower cost and space constrained products, vendors have added perhaps one of the most misguided tools as a way of managing the issue—relay operation counting.
+In relay counting the software counts how many times a relay has been operated, the intent then is to replace the relay when the number of operations reaches some threshold.
 As a tool this method is deeply flawed for a number of reasons:

 - It takes no account of the accidents that happen in systems, such as UUT failures, that shorten relay life

-- Real relays are subject to significant variations by batch in their life, the data sheet estimates should reflect the worst batches rather than the best batches
+- Real relays are subject to significant variations by batch in their life, and the datasheet estimates should reflect the worst batches rather than the best batches

 The situation gets worse if the user then performs maintenance based on relay operation counting.
-Modern devices always work better and for longer the fewer the operations carried out on the assembly there are.
+Modern devices always work better and longer the fewer the operations carried out on the assembly.
 Early "preventative" replacements risk disturbance of other parts and damage to tracks, particularly in the case of surface mount parts.
-There is much to be said for a philosophy that says"if it's working leave it alone until you have good reason to suspect it is going to or has a problem".
+There is much to be said for a philosophy that says "if it's working leave it alone until you have good reason to suspect it is going to or has a problem".

-The status on self test has changed.
-Pickering Interfaces launched the first of a new generation of matrix solutions in PXI in 2009 which includes a built in self test facility, called BIRST or Built In Relay Self Test.
-BIRST is implemented as a very compact hardware addition to the PXI modules that allows the supplied software to explore a matrix switch, measuring each path in the matrix for path resistance with a repeatability measured in a few milliohms.
+The status on self-test has changed.
+Pickering Interfaces launched the first of a new generation of PXI matrix solutions in 2009 which includes a built-in self-test facility, called BIRST or Built-In Relay Self-Test and eventually introduced it to some additional PXI matrices as well as some of their LXI solutions (the product web pages and datasheets will note whether BIRST is present).
+BIRST is implemented as a very compact hardware addition to some of Pickering's PXI and LXI modules that allows the supplied software to explore a matrix switch, measuring each path in the matrix for path resistance with repeatability measured in a few milliohms.
 Every relay is checked for its operation so welded closed and open relays can be quickly found, the resolution of the measuring hardware allows variable contacts to be identified.
-The location of individual faulty relays is quickly identified, in most cases without ambiguity or to within a very few devices.
+The location of individual faulty relays is identified rapidly, in most cases without ambiguity or to within a very few devices.

 All the user needs to do is to disconnect the PXI module from the test system and then run the supplied program.
-The test process is fast, each relay requiring just a few 10's of milliseconds to fully test.
+The test process is fast, each relay requiring just a few 10's of milliseconds to test fully.
 The software then displays the test results as a graphical representation of the matrix, highlighting the relays that are faulty and allowing the user to quickly identify the physical position of the faulty device within the PXI module.
-The use of thru hole relay components allows users to simple service the module with commonly available tools and get the module back in service after running BIRST again to check that all faults have been cleared.
+The use of thru-hole relay components allows users to simple service the module with commonly available tools and get the module back in service after running BIRST again to check that all faults have been cleared.

 to get the maximum out their relays in and the modules that contain them with little additional investment, only identifies